elabit/robotmk/book/src/development.md

 In order to use the new release with `Checkmk`, the `omd` package `robotmk` needs to be updated.
 The earliest release of `Checkmk`, which contains this `omd` package is the daily `2023.11.14`.
 Note, the bakery plugin is enterprise-only.
+Furthermore, in case the new release includes a change in the shipped RCC version, `omd/Licenses.csv` in the Checkmk repository needs to be updated accordingly when updating the `omd` package.